South African Army: Peacekeeping and other operations

 The most notable UN deployments since 1994 have been Operation Vimbezela (Central African Republic) and Operation Mistral, the South African contribution to the United Nations mission to the Democratic Republic of the Congo.
 The Central African deployment developed rapidly into a combat mission and led to the loss of 15 soldiers from 1 Parachute Battalion in Bangui.
 The contribution to Ops Mistral, while starting in 2009, became a completely different tasking with the contingent sent in 2013 to the United Nations Force Intervention Brigade, a ~3000-strong intervention brigade that was authorised by the United Nations Security Council on 28 March 2013 through United Nations Security Council Resolution 2098.
 It is the first United Nations peacekeeping unit that has been specifically tasked to carry out offensive operations against armed rebel groups operating in the Eastern Democratic Republic of the Congo, specifically those that threaten the State authority and civilian security.
 They can also carry out their mandate without the help of the Congolese Army.
-The brigade is made up of troops from Tanzania, South Africa and Malawi and has had several successes against rebel groups such as M23 militia.
+The brigade is made up of troops from Tanzania, South Africa and Malawi and has had some successes against rebel groups such as M23.
+The United Nations Force Intervention Brigade was replaced by the SADC Mission in the Democratic Republic of Congo in 2023.

+Tanzania and Malawi have committed 2 100 troops to the mission.
+South Africa has committed 2,900 troops to the mission, of the country's 38 572 active army personnel.
+Based on South African Army standard operating procedures, if 2 900 South African troops are in active combat theatre, 2 900 rehearsing (preparing to replace active duty personnel) and 2 900 in rest and recuperation (R&R), then South Africa has in effect committed 22.5% of its army personnel capacity to the region for a period of 25-years.

 All Southern African Development Community (SADC) countries, including South Africa, are working on establishing the SADC Standby Brigade as an element of the African Standby Force.
 Working towards the creation and strengthening of these regional brigades should contribute to the peace and security of the region.
 The major challenges that the Army face today is to readdress its current force design, to balance its budget, to integrate new equipment to replace several ageing systems, and to prepare forces for the African Standby Force and African Capacity for Immediate Response to Crises.